in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 #### Invoking Retrieve Courses REST API from React Component

 We had created the REST API for retrieving the list of courses earlier.
-In order to call the REST API we would need to use a framework called axios.
+To call the REST API we would need to use a framework called axios.
 Let's create a data service method to call the REST API.

 /src/service/CourseDataService.js